 Ko Doc Mai or "Flower Island"

 Ko Doc Mai is well known for its macro life and because of this very popular with photographers.
-There are areas of the wall teeming with Durban Dancer Shrimp, Boxer Shrimp and also White Eyed Moray.
+There are areas of the wall teeming with Durban Dancer Shrimp, Boxer Shrimp and White Eyed Morays.
 However the real attraction to the macro lover is the wide variety of Nudibranchs and Ornate Ghost Pipe fish found along the wall.
 Often with some Tigertail Seahorses.
 However, if macro is not your thing, then there are also large varieties of fish species to be found.
-We regularly see Clown Fish, Moorish Idols, Puffer Fish, Banded Sea Snakes and, in addition, the almost overly friendly Titan Triggerfish!
+We regularly see Clown Fish, Moorish Idols, Puffer Fish, Banded Sea Snakes and, in addition, the overly friendly Titan Triggerfish!

 If you dive Phuket Ko Doc Mai is a beautiful, dynamic and sometimes challenging dive.
 As a result the visibility can be up either 20m with no current on a good day or visibility of 5m with a strong current on a more challenging day.
 We have Phuket scuba diving Day Trips daily to Ko Doc Mai.